-Common causes behind shoulder problems
+Common Causes Behind Shoulder Problems

-1) A rise in your training dose that’s too steep or simply a dose that’s too high.
+A rise in your training dose that’s too steep or simply a dose that’s too high.

-2) Working too hard too early in the session without warming up your shoulder is asking for trouble.
+Working too hard too early in the session without warming up your shoulder is asking for trouble.

-Swimming with paddles increases the initial burden of the pull, whereas swimming with a leg kickboard places the shoulder joint at a fully elevated position and, to add insult to injury, rotated inward.
+Swimming with paddles increases the initial burden of the pull whereas swimming with a leg kickboard places the shoulder joint at a fully elevated position and—to add insult to injury—rotated inward.
 If you’ve felt pain or discomfort in your shoulder, then you should stay away from such rubbish.

-3) An overly strenuous movement sequence or a so-called “ugly technique” may ruin your shoulders.
-Crossing the center line time and time again not only results in the swimmer wasting kinetic energy that he or she could otherwise have turned into speed, but also to somewhat of a jamming syndrome.
+An overly strenuous movement sequence or a so-called “ugly technique” may ruin your shoulders.
+Crossing the center line time and time again not only wastes kinetic energy that you could otherwise have turned into speed, but also contributes to a jamming syndrome.
 An optimal body rotation enables you to retain a first-class breakwater function and that other muscles, such as your abdominals and latissimus dorsi, take care of a large part of the shoulder girdle’s workload.

-How to prevent shoulder problems
+How to Prevent Shoulder Problems

-Get a better posture: Defects in your posture are rarely anatomical but acquired physiologically after years of poor posture; both when standing up, sitting down, walking and lying down.
-Most commonly, your back is what suffers the most from poor posture, but your shoulder joints are also at risk.
+Get a better posture: Defects in your posture are rarely anatomical but acquired physiologically after years of poor posture when standing up, sitting down, walking and lying down.
+Your back is usually what suffers the most from poor posture, but your shoulder joints are also at risk.

 Stabilize your shoulder girdle: An unstable shoulder girdle alters the demands on the rotator cuff (a muscle group in the upper arm), which is why stabilizing exercises have been shown to have a very positive effect on shoulder health.
-You rarely need to (or are able to) do such exercises using heavy weights.
-Initially, they appear ridiculously simple to carry put, but once the muscles get tired, it turns into just about any form of strength training – tough!
+You don’t need to do such exercises with heavy weights.
+Initially, these exercises appear ridiculously simple to carry out, but once the muscles get tired, it becomes tough—just like any other form of strength training!
 The rotator cuff may be strengthened using eccentric, concentric, isometric and plyometric exercises.
-Research highlights functional exercises in current movement patterns using more resistance than offered when swimming.
-One example for freestyle swimmers is swimming in a stationary position with the help of a rubber band or using a so-called swimming bench.
+Research suggests doing functional exercises in current movement patterns using more resistance than usually encountered when swimming.
+One example for freestyle swimmers is swimming in a stationary position with the help of a rubber band or using a swimming bench.

-If your shoulders still hurt
+If Your Shoulders Still Hurt

 Swim less: Fewer and/or shorter sessions may ease the strain enough to enable you to continue swimming.

-Vary your training: Using more swimming styles during your sessions may reduce strain and increase flexibility.
+Vary your training: Varying swimming styles during your sessions may reduce strain and increase flexibility.

 Avoid hand paddles: A careless entering of the hand may put more strain on your shoulder than necessary.